EricZinda/docsproto/devhowto/devhowtoWellFormedTree.md

 **Here's the intuition for how the algorithm works**: We are going to walk a search tree.
 Every node of the search tree represents a partial assignment of floaters to holes that meets the above 3 constraints.
 Every arc from a parent node in the search tree to a child node in the search tree represents a unique assignment of a (otherwise unassigned) floater to a hole.
 If that assignment violates a constraint, the search tree node is not valid (since obviously keeping this assignment and adding floaters to it can't be valid either) and we stop searching that whole branch of the search tree.
 This pruning is what makes it faster than the really naive "try every option" approach.
 Every node in the search tree that has no holes left to assign is a solution.

-**Algorithm Flow**: We start at the `TOP:` hole and record on it any `qeq` constraints that apply to it and any `X` variables that are in scope for it (none at the start).
+**Algorithm Flow Summary**: We start at the `TOP:` hole and record on it any `qeq` constraints that apply to it and any `X` variables that are in scope for it (none at the start).
 As we traverse an arc in the search tree and assign a new floater to a hole, we propagate any constraints and in-scope variables from the (parent) hole to the holes in the (child) floater.
-Then we recurse.
+Then we create the next node in the search tree by choosing the next hole to fill from the existing node.

 **Start with**:
 Each node in the search tree has the following structures that represent where the search has progressed to:
-  - `allHolesDict`:              Dictionary populated with all the holes in the MRS. Each hole has information about:
+`allHolesDict`:              Dictionary populated with all the holes in the MRS. Each hole has information about:
                                - the `qeq` constraints that currently apply to it
                                - the `X` variables that are currently in scope for it
-                               - the floater it is from
-  - `nodeAssignmentList`:        Assignments of floaters to holes that the search tree node represents.
+                               - the floater it is from `nodeAssignmentList`:        Assignments of floaters to holes that the search tree node represents.
 Empty for the initial node.
-  - `nodeRemainingHolesList`:    Holes left to fill in this search tree node.
+`nodeRemainingHolesList`:    Holes left to fill in this search tree node.
 Only contains the `TOP:` hole for the initial node.
-  - `nodeRemainingFloatersList`: Floaters still unassigned at this node in the search tree.
+`nodeRemainingFloatersList`: Floaters still unassigned at this node in the search tree.
 Contains all floaters for the initial node.
 Each floater contains information about:
                                - a list of holes it contains
                                - a list of unresolved `x` variables it contains
                                - a list of any `Lo` parts of a `qeq` constraint it contains (if it doesn't also have the `Hi` part in the floater)